Not yet available. We’re building this with design partners — talk to us about the partner program.

 A shared queue that keeps follow-ups from slipping

-Outstanding requests stay in one place with an honest status, so the team always knows what is waiting and who decided what.
+In the design, outstanding requests stay in one place with an honest status, so the team always knows what is waiting and who decided what.

 One shared queue